Core Consciousness

 patients with transient global amnesia are the perfect example of suspended extended consciousness and autobiographical self, with the preservation of core consciousness and core self.

-Clinical evidence from transient global amnesia is marshalled to demonstrate the dissociability of core consciousness from extended consciousness, validating the two-tier model empirically.
+Clinical evidence from transient global amnesia is marshalled to demonstrate the empirical dissociability of core consciousness from extended consciousness and autobiographical self.

 Damasio, Antonio R., The Feeling of What Happens: Body and Emotion in the Making of Consciousness, 1999supporting